 Lock jewelry up in a safe

-If you’ve got precious gems, a partitioned safe is a great jewelry storage and safety option.
+If you’ve got precious gems, a partitioned safe is the right jewelry storage and safety option.
 “Having a designated place for each of the pieces in one’s collection helps to avoid damaging and misplacing items,” says Raymond.
 “I have little trays that slide in and out of my safe with partitions to keep pieces from touching and scratching each other.”
 Plus, there’s the safety factor to consider.
 If the worst happens and burglars break into your home, a jewelry safe will protect your precious items.

 Place earrings in soft pouches

 Store your best earrings carefully, especially when it comes to your more coveted sets.
 “I store [my earrings] in soft pouches that have two compartments, and each earring is designated to either section of the pouch to ensure the earrings do not scratch each other,” Raymond says.